Phyks/BMC/README.md

 ### Data storage

 All your documents will be stored in the papers dir specified in `params.py`.
 All the bibtex entries will be added to the `index.bib` file.
 You should **not** add entries to this file (but you can edit existing entries without any problem), as this will break synchronization between documents in papers dir and the index.
-If you do so, you can rebuild the index fie with `./main.py rebuild`.
+If you do so, you can resync the index file with `./main.py resync`.

+The resync option will check that all bibtex entries have a corresponding file and all file have a corresponding bibtex entry.
+It will prompt you what to do for unmatched entries.

 ## License